 Gambling doesn’t automatically lead to addiction.
 Most people who gamble will never develop a gambling problem.

-Certain risk factors like other forms of addiction can increase the chances of developing a gambling addiction.
-There are some biological causes of gambling addiction that put someone at a higher risk than others.
+Certain risk factors, like other forms of addiction, can increase the chances of developing a gambling addiction.
+Some biological causes of gambling addiction put someone at a higher risk than others.

 Key Terms of Gambling Addiction

 In the gambling community, common keywords describe specific activities or events.

 Comprehending these terms can help you become more knowledgeable about gambling addiction, especially if you are concerned about your gambling habits.

 Chasing is a term used to describe something a gambler will do to try and recoup their losses from a previous bet.
 Chasing is a commonly used term in sports betting and horse racing.